Envirocomp was set up in New Zealand in 2009.

 The five month trial involved over 200 families, six pre schools, the local maternity hospital, elderly residents and a Christchurch Branch of the IHC.
 Over the five months approximately 450,000 nappies were composted, which equated to 56 tonnes.

-The business was acquired in 2011 by OCS, the international facilities services group, whose subsidiary, Cannon Hygiene, is the leader in provision of sustainable washroom solutions to companies worldwide.
-A UK plant was opened in 2013.
+The business was acquired in 2011 by OCS, the international facilities services group and a UK plant was opened in 2013.